-For more information about using the System MBean Browser, see Section 4.12, "How to configure Discoverer using the System MBean Browser".
+For more information about using the System MBean Browser, see Section 4.12, "Configuring Discoverer using the System MBean Browser".

-2. Edit the <jvm name = "<plug-in_name>" ...> attribute value.
+2. Edit the <jvm name = "<plug-in\name>" ...> attribute value.
 Specify details for the new JVM.

 The specified JVM is now be available to use for Discoverer Plus sessions.